Seteco/Somorrostro/Generating-Badges.md

 - `dimensions=DIMENSION1|DIMENSION2|...`

   The dimensions of the chart to use.
 If you don't set any dimension, all will be used.
 When multiple dimensions are used, netdata will sum their values.
-You can append `options=absolute` if you want this sum to convert all values to positive before summing them.
+You can append `options=absolute` if you want this sum to convert all values to positive before adding them.

 - `before=SECONDS` and `after=SECONDS`